Marcosians

-The Marcosians were a Gnostic sect founded by Marcus, active in Lyon, France and southern Europe from the second to the 4th century.
+The Marcosians were a Gnostic sect founded by Marcus in Lyon, France, and active in southern Europe from the second to the fourth century.

 Women held special status in the Marcosian communities; they were regarded as prophetesses and participated in administering the Eucharistic rites.
-Irenaeus accuses Marcus of seducing his followers, and scornfully writes (Adversus Haereses I. 13, 4) that the whole sect was an affair of "silly women."
+Irenaeus accused Marcus of seducing his followers and scornfully writes (Adversus Haereses I. 13, 4) that the whole sect was an affair of "silly women".

-The Marcosian system was a variation of that of Valentinus.
-It retained the 30 Aeons, but called them "Greatnesses" and gave them numerical values.
+The Marcosian system was a variation of Valentinus's: it retained the 30 Aeons, but it called them "Greatnesses" and gave them numerical values.
 It kept the myth of the fall of Sophia but called it a "Divine Deficiency".
-Unique to it was the adaptation of the Pythagorean number theory (Isopsephy) to Gnosticism.
+Unique to it was the adaptation of the Pythagorean number theory (isopsephy) to Gnosticism.

 System

-Marcus holds his knowledge to be the product of a divine revelation of the body of the Anthropos:
+Marcus held his knowledge to be the product of a divine revelation of the body of the Anthropos: